 - 1820.
 PRECALCULUS.
 (3-3-0).
 An in-depth treatment of algebra, trigonometry, and analysis topics used in calculus, along with the historical development of analysis.
 Students may not receive credit for both SMAT 1820 and SMAT 1800. - 1830.
 INTRODUCTION TO PURE MATHEMATICS.
 (3-3-0).
 An introduction to mathematical logic and thought, classical problems in a variety of areas in pure mathematics, and a historical/cultural perspective of the topics covered.
 Topics include propositional logic, mathematical induction, number theory, group theory, sets, cardinality, and functions. - 2000.
 APPLIED CALCULUS HONORS.
 (3-3-0).
 The central ideas of calculus are introduced conceptually, as well as their applications in economics, life sciences, social sciences, and physical sciences are demonstrated in numerous examples.
 The notion of probability is explained in terms of integral.
 Prerequisite: Some knowledge of elementary functions is desirable. - 2810.
 DIFFERENTIAL CALCULUS.
 (5-5-0).
 A study of the concepts of functions, limits, continuity, and the derivative.
 Application of the derivative, antiderivative, and integration.
-Prerequisite: 1820 with a grade of "C" or better, or a satisfactory score on the placement exam. - 2820.
+Prerequisite: 1820 with a grade of "C" or better, or a satisfactory score on the placement exam.

+- 2820.
 INTEGRAL CALCULUS.
 (5-5-0).
 A continuation of 2810.
 A study of integrals, conics, transcendental functions, techniques of integration, parametric equations, improper integrals, and applications.
 Prerequisite: 2810 or consent of instructor. - 2830.
 MATHEMATICAL LOGIC AND THE DEDUCTIVE SCIENCES.
 (3-3-0).
 An introduction to mathematical logic and its applications.
 The basic concepts and principles of logic found in all branches of mathematics, and logical laws applied in mathematical reasoning.
 Applications of logic in mathematical theory building with concrete examples based on concepts and principles of logical deduction.
-Prerequisites: SMAT 1820 and either SMAT 1830 or 2810. - 3810.
-MULTIVARIABLE CALCULUS.
-(3-3-0).
-Infinite series topics in vector calculus, and differential equations.
-Prerequisite: 2820 or consent of instructor. - 3830.
-DIFFERENTIAL EQUATIONS.
-(3-3-0).
-Solving ordinary differential equations, including linear differential equations, solution by series, Laplace transforms, and applications.
-Prerequisite: 2820.
+Prerequisites: SMAT 1820 and either SMAT 1830 or 2810. - 3890.

-- 3850.
-PRINCIPLES OF MATHEMATICAL MODELING.
-(3-3-0).
-Developing, para-meterizing, analyzing, and interpreting mathematical models of real-world problems in - interpreting mathematical models of real-world problems in the biological, physical, and social sciences.
-Emphasis on mathematical models as investigative tools, model formulation, and interpretation of results.
-Prerequisite: 2810, 2820 or 10 hours of calculus. - 3890.
 DIRECTED STUDY IN MATHEMATICS.
 (1 to 4-1 to 4-0).
 Supervised independent study on a topic not normally covered in regular course offerings.
 May be repeated when the topic varies.
 Prerequisite: consent of instructor.